 As Executive Director of the Consortium, Alvaro is responsible for ensuring that member clinics are recognized as key leaders and providers of quality health care services and resources throughout Contra Costa and Solano Counties.
 Alvaro has been with the Consortium since 2008 and has served as Fund Development Manager and Director of Community Affairs.
 Alvaro is also active in local community efforts, most notably the Healthy Richmond Initiative, which is an effort sponsored by The California Endowment’s Building Healthy Communities Initiative.
 Prior to joining the Consortium, Alvaro was employed by AltaMed Health Services Corporation in Los Angeles; one of the largest community health care organizations in the country.
 Over the last fifteen years, Alvaro has dedicated his career to non-profit social service work particularly in public housing, economic and community development, and health care.

-As Community Affairs Manager for the Community Clinic Consortium, Laura is responsible for leading and managing advocacy and outreach activities for the organization.
+As Director of Community and Government Affairs for the Community Clinic Consortium, Laura is responsible for leading and managing advocacy and outreach activities for the organization.
 This includes increasing access to healthcare in Contra Costa and Solano counties, building alliances with community stakeholders, and carrying-out initiatives to assist implementation of Health Care Reform priorities.
 Laura has over a decade of experience with community and public health organizations in the San Francisco Bay Area, ranging from direct service, to clinic management, and program administration.
 Her work has focused on improving access to care for underserved communities, and developing inter-organizational networks.
 She received her Master’s degree in Health Care Administration and Interprofessional Leadership (MS-HAIL) through the University of California, San Francisco.

 Operations and Finance Manager